egmc/mf-gig-calendar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires at least: 3.3
-Tested up to: 5.3.2
+Tested up to: 6.1.1
-Stable tag: 1.1
+Stable tag: 1.2

 A simple event calendar created for musicians but useful for anyone.
 Supports multi-day events, styled text, links, images, and more.

 == Description ==

-I'm Matthew Fries (that's where the MF in MF Gig Calendar comes from) and I'm a NYC jazz pianist and part-time web developer.
-I developed this plugin because I wanted a flexible and easy to use performance calendar for [my own music website](https://matthewfries.com).
+I'm Matthew Fries (that's where the MF in MF Gig Calendar comes from) and I'm a jazz pianist and educator.
+I'm not able to support this plugin as enthusiastically as before, but I developed it originally because I wanted a flexible and easy to use performance calendar for [my own music website](https://matthewfries.com).
 In the process I tried to create something that would work for more than just musicians.
 I've added a few features since it started:

 = Current Features =
 * beginning and end dates for multiple-day events